async-labs/builderbook/README.md

 │   │   ├── sendRequest.js      # Reusable code for all GET and POST requests
 │   ├── context.js              # Context for Material-UI integration
 │   ├── notifier.js             # Contains notify() function that loads Notifier component
-│   ├── withAuth.js             # HOC, passes user to pages and more
+│   ├── withAuth.js             # HOC that passes user to pages and more
 │   ├── withLayout.js           # HOC for SSR with Material-UI and more
 ├── pages                       # Pages
 │   ├── admin                   # Admin pages
 │   │   ├── add-book.js         # Page to add a new book
 │   │   ├── book-detail.js      # Page to view book details and sync content with Github
-│   │   ├── edit-book.js        # Page to update price, title, and repo of book
+│   │   ├── edit-book.js        # Page to update title, price, and repo of book
-│   │   ├── index.js            # Main Admin's page that has all books and more
+│   │   ├── index.js            # Main Admin page that has all books and more
 │   ├── customer                # Customer pages
 │   │   ├── my-books.js         # Customer's dashboard
 │   ├── public                  # Public pages (accessible to logged out users)